 - They can accept safetyism’s back-door change to the philosophical basis of the republic and submit to ferocious censorship, total disarmament, state control of faith, and a plethora of other safety interventions (as Europeans largely have already done).

 - Or they can declare the Enlightenment underpinnings of the Constitution hopelessly corrupted, liberal democracy in America dead, and seek to reconstitute government on a new philosophical basis.

-Said another way, conservatives will have to choose between embracing the unknown and legitimizing with their assent that, yes, the emperor (an illiberal progressive authoritarian government) is in fact wearing clothes (is still a liberal democracy).
+Said another way, conservatives will have to choose between embracing the unknown and legitimizing with their assent that, yes, the emperor (an illiberal progressive authoritarian government) is in fact wearing clothes (a liberal democracy).
 No third alternative presents itself, at least at this time.
-No matter how furiously some might fill the pages of National Review and hope, the United States hasn’t a prayer of rewinding the tape to a classical definition of objective harm and narrow traditional liberties.
+No matter how furiously some might fill the the pages of National Review and hope, the United States hasn’t a prayer of rewinding the tape to a classical definition of objective harm and narrow traditional liberties.
 That battle has been fought and lost.
 Opinion polls show more and more Americans–and particularly the young–support safetyism’s efforts to enact legislation criminalizing subjective harm, such as “hate speech” laws, “assault weapons” bans, institutionalized privileges for vulnerable groups, and the like.

 It’s probably not too far off the mark to say the United States is one progressive president away from a point of catastrophic failure for the traditional view of liberties and rights–from conservatism being run out of town, philosophically speaking.
 So like the Marines used to say: “Smoke ’em if you got ’em.”
 Safetyism will forbid you from smoking in your own home soon.